Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Emerging Trends, Future Directions, and Outlook

 \textit{Peridynamics:} The application of peridynamics in biology is still an emerging area, and its adoption and development will rely on further advancements in computational techniques, experimental validation, and interdisciplinary collaborations between researchers in engineering, materials science, and biology \cite{taylor2016, zhou2022}.
 As the field progresses, peridynamics holds the potential to offer valuable insights into the mechanics and behaviour of biological systems under various conditions \cite{lejeune2021}.

-\textit{Biomimetics, bionics, and bio-inspired information processing:} Genetic circuits and neuromorphic computation work in distinct biological environments, but their analogies emphasize the information processing, adaptability, and resilience principles that are critical to the operation of both systems.
+\textit{Biomimetics, bionics, and bio-inspired information processing:} Genetic circuits and neuromorphic computation work in distinct biological environments, but their analogies emphasize that information processing, adaptability, and resilience principles are critical to operating both systems.
 In addition, intercellular coupling is essential for multicellular organisms to function properly and maintain homeostasis.
-Disruptions in these communication pathways can lead to a variety of illnesses and developmental problems.
+Disruptions in these communication pathways can lead to various illnesses and developmental problems.
 The most significant type of natural computers may be found in biological systems that do computing on numerous levels \cite{chu2018}.
 Understanding these concepts can lead to breakthroughs in synthetic biology, biotechnology, and the creation of neuromorphic technological devices \cite{thieu2022, thieu2022a}.
-Integration of signal and image processing with biology not only aids in the analysis of biological data but also in the development of computational models, diagnostic tools, and treatment methods.
+Integration of signal and image processing with biology not only aids in analysing biological data but also in developing computational models, diagnostic tools, and treatment methods.
 As bionic models evolve, driven by advances in materials, sensors, and robotics, the quality of life for people with disabilities will improve, human capacities will be enhanced, and numerous health concerns will be addressed \cite{ying2022, ying2022a, ying2023}.